-In the Utilities > Archives page of the Rudder Server web interface, you can export and import the configuration of Rudder Groups, Directives and Rules.
+In the Administration > Archives section of the Rudder Server web interface, you can export and import the configuration of Rudder Groups, Directives and Rules.
 You can either archive the complete configuration, or only the subset dedicated to Groups, Directives or Rules.